barryrlmurphy/swd-project-1/README.md

 ## Build & development

 - Clone or download the project
+- make sure you have node and npm installed : https://nodejs.org/en/
 - Make sure you have bower installed : https://bower.io/#install-bower
-- In the project folder run `bower install`
+- In the project folder run `npm install`
+- Next run `bower install`
 - Then run the app with `grunt serve`

 ## Testing